jankotek/mapdb-site/doc/format.rst

 Index page
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Rest of the zero page (up to offset 1024*1024) is used as Index Page (sometimes its refered as Zero Index Page).
+Rest of the zero page (up to offset 1024*1024) is used as Index Page (sometimes it's referred as Zero Index Page).
 Offset to next Index Page (First Index Page) is at ``8+4095+4+1``, Zero Index Page checksum is at ``8+4095+4+2``.
 First recid value is at ``8+4095+4+3``.